hl7au/draft.hl7.org.au-ig/input/pagecontent/index.md

 - [Home](index.html): This page provides the introduction and scope for this guide.
 - [Guidance](guidance.html): This page provides guidance on using the profiles defined in this guide.
+  - [General Guidance](general-guidance.html): This page provides guidance on using the profiles defined in this guide.
+  - [Relationship with other IGs](relationship.html): This page provides guidance on the relationship between MyDraftIG and other implementation guides.
+  - [Variance](variance.html): This page details variances between profiles specified in MyDraftIG and the AU Base or AU Core profiles.
 - [FHIR Artefacts](artifacts.html): These pages provide detailed descriptions and formal definitions for all the FHIR artefacts defined in this guide.
   - [Profiles and Extensions](profiles-and-extensions.html): This set of pages describes the profiles and extensions that are defined in this guide to represent Australian local concepts using FHIR.
 Each profile page includes a narrative description, guidance, and formal definition.
 Although the guidance typically focuses on the profiled elements and seeks to provide a ‘how-to’ guide when representing concepts, it may also may focus on un-profiled elements to aid with implementation.
   - [Terminology](terminology.html): This set of pages lists the value sets and code systems defined in this guide.